 Promotion may be considered upon demonstration of exceptional performance.
-Instructional contributions that are broad ranging and/or greatly enhance the academic mission of the University, may be considered exceptional.
-Length of service and continued excellent performance as a Continuing Lecturer alone are not justification for promotion.
+Instructional contributions that are broad-ranging and/or greatly enhance the academic mission of the University, may be considered exceptional.
+Length of service and continued excellent performance as a Continuing Lecturer only are not sufficient justification for promotion.

-A Senior Continuing Lecturer's merit may be based on academic attainment, experience, and performance.
-Ongoing exceptional performance is standard for merit consideration.
+A Senior Continuing Lecturer's merit review is based on academic attainment, experience, and performance.
+Ongoing exceptional performance is standard for a merit increase of three salary points on the Unit 18 salary scale.